Law Commissions' review of electoral law

 You can also read about the work we are doing to support this project.

-The Law Commissions of England and Wales, Scotland and Northern Ireland are currently reviewing electoral law and will be making recommendations for change.
+The Law Commissions of England and Wales, Scotland and Northern Ireland are currently reviewing electoral law.

 The aims of the project are to: